Stable-1/2 Bridges and Insurance: Tail behaviour

 \section{Tail behaviour}

 In this section we consider how the probability of extreme events is affected by the paid-claims development.
-Suppose that the line of business we are modelling is exposed to rare but `catastrophic' large loss events.
-In this case we assume that the \emph{a priori} distribution of the ultimate loss has a heavy right-tail.
-If a catastrophic loss could hit the insurance company at any time before run-off, then it is important that any conditional distributions for the ultimate loss retain the heavy-tail property.
-We shall see that in the stable-1/2 random bridge model, the conditional distributions are as heavy tailed as the \emph{a priori} distribution.
+Suppose that the line of business we are modelling is exposed to rare but ``catastrophic" large loss events.
+In this case we assume that the \emph{a priori} distribution of the ultimate loss has a heavy right tail.
+If a catastrophic loss could hit the insurance company at any time before runoff, then it is important that any conditional distributions for the ultimate loss retain the heavy-tail property.
+We shall see that in the stable-$\half$ random bridge model the conditional distributions are as heavy-tailed as the \emph{a priori} distribution.

-Assume that $U_T$ has a continuous density $p(z)$ which is positive for all $z$ above some threshold.
+Assume that $U_T$ has a continuous density $p(z)$ that is positive for all $z$ above some threshold.
 Then the value of $U_T$ is unbounded in the sense that

 Define